 Almost a decade ago, Irish billionaire J.P.
 McManus and his wife Noreen purchased the estate and began an extensive restoration project breathing new life into every space at Adare Manor.
 Over 7,000 tonnes of locally quarried limestone were brought in to craft a gleaming new wing that blends in almost seamlessly with the existing manor house.

-The result is nothing short of spectacular.
 From the moment you enter the gates at Adare Manor and approach the hotel from the long, winding drive, it’s clear every effort has been made to respect the building’s storied history.
 Set within a rolling 842-acre estate on the banks of the River Maguire in County Limerick, this is the place to experience the enchanting Emerald Isle.